chrismessina/alfred-theme-chirp/README.md

 If you like the Alfred Workflows and Themes that I make, I invite you to participate in the $HASH economy!
 You can [purchase $HASH coins](https://chrismessina.me/coin) and earn rewards by joining the broader Rally Creator Community.

 ## About

+You can share your feedback or discuss this theme on [the Alfred Forum](https://www.alfredforum.com/topic/17228-18-new-themes-inspired-by-twitter-chirp/) or [on Twitter](https://twitter.com/chrismessina/status/1426675283222929410).

 This theme is unaffiliated with nor endorsed by Twitter, Inc. All trademarks are the property of their respective owners.